teusH/MySense/README.md

 ## Operation status:
 See the various README/docs directory for the plugin's and modules for the status of operation, development status, or investigation.

+Failures on internet connectivity and so retries of access is provided.

 ## Current development focus
 The MySense framework/infrastructure is operational.
 By default MySense uses a so called lightweight process (multithreaded) to allow sensor data to be collected asynchronously..
 Input is tested with serial, I2C-bus and GPIO sensors.